fkarg/fkarg.github.io/aboutme.md

 Being a freelancer has its perks: you get to work at very interesting projects sometimes.
 Due to NDAs this list is necessarily incomplete.
 Things I've worked on in the past:
-- Consulting startups (I love to do these!)
+- Consulting for very-early-stage startups
 - Consulting a trade school in Karlsruhe about increasing the resilience of their digital infrastructure and systems in a team through [delta][delta]
 - Writing and maintaining a number of ansible roles